theIcebaer/imageflow/readme.md

 upon the idea of the voxelmorph framework, but tries to implement flow field generation via normalized flows.

+Note: you will need a working installation of current pytorch, which is not explicitly installed by the setup.py since what exact version you want might be dependent on your system.

 To build it locally clone the git repository:
 ```
 git clone https://github.com/theIcebaer/imageflow.git